8 Coed Recreational Flag Football Rules

 6) Spin moves will be allowed.

-7) Belt grabbing will result in a 3 paces/yard penalty from end of play.
+7) Belt grabbing will result in a 5 paces/yard penalty from end of play.

-• any belt grabbing at the end of a half or game will result in a 5 paces/yard penalty from point of infraction and replay of down.
+Any belt grabbing at the end of a half or game will result in a 5 paces/yard penalty from point of infraction and replay of down.

-if this penalty occurs within 5 paces/yard of the endzone, the ball will be spotted at the one yard line and the offense will receive one play.
+if this penalty occurs within 5 paces/yard of the end zone, the ball will be spotted at the one yard line and the offense will receive one play.

 OVERTIME